 Ex-group home counselor, man charged with sex trafficking

+A former group home counselor and another man are charged with sex-trafficking a 17-year-old girl at hotels in Rhode Island, New York and Massachusetts.
 A federal grand jury this week indicted 27-year-old Reysean "Sincere" Williams, of Pawtucket, and 18-year-old Providence resident Leandro "Leo" Gomes on multiple sex trafficking charges.
-Prosecutors allege the duo sex-trafficked the victim at hotels in Warwick, Rhode Island; Queens, New York; and locations in Massachusetts in March.

 Add your comments below